 As well, dry eye is a cycle.
 Dry eye leads to poor quality of tears and ocular surface irritation, which results in further dry eye.

 The key point is that dry eye is treatable.
 Patients with Sjogren's Syndrome should see their eye doctor to determine their degree of dry eye.
 From there, their doctor will make treatment recommendations to keep the dry eye that occurs with Sjogren's Syndrome from progressing.
-Dr. Trattler
+Dr. William Trattler

 For more Eye Conditions and Diseases articles, please visit this section's home page or use the search box below.